On the Fallacy of Global Token Perplexity in Spoken Language Model Evaluation: Verbose Evaluation Results

-Table~\ref{tab:judge-dev} exibihits task-wise performance on embedding judge candidates.
-From the result, we observe that no single embedding model aces all six attributes, motivating future work on more generalizable audio embedding approaches.
+Table~\ref{tab:judge-dev} exhibits task-wise performance on embedding judge candidates.
+From the results, we observe that no single embedding model aces all six attributes, motivating future work on more generalizable audio embedding approaches.
 In addition, these results indicate that acoustic features (speaker features, background features) are effectively time-invariant at the resolution probed by current evaluation protocols.
 Such stability endorses a prevalent architectural choice of conducting speech synthesis conditioned on a constant residual acoustic embedding.
 Notably, CAM++ serves as a highly versatile, general-purpose acoustic representation model and is widely adopted in generative speech systems \cite{tseng2025taste, du2024cosyvoice, hsu2025breezyvoiceadaptingttstaiwanese}.
 Related design choices also appear in other spoken-language models with speech generation \cite{spiritlm, gslm, twist} and conversational speech frameworks \cite{defossez2024moshi}.

-Table~\ref{tab:judge-test-ent50} show the result of SLM performance evaluated by selected judge models.
-Similar to the conclusions made in the proposed likelohood estimation methods, evaluating on true continuation show scores are in the vicinity of the human topline for top performing models, especially on traits related to human speech (sentiment, speaker, gender).
+Table~\ref{tab:judge-test-ent50} shows the results of SLM performance evaluated by selected judge models.
+Similar to the conclusions made in the proposed likelihood estimation methods, evaluating on true continuations shows scores are in the vicinity of the human topline for top performing models, especially on traits related to human speech (sentiment, speaker, gender).